WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Random Thoughts/Constant Comment (Not The Tea).md

 They Didnt Notice I Was Wearing Her Shirt Until I Pointed It Out Smh

-Just Read A Yuri Manga And The More I Read The More I Was Like "This Is Not A Healthy Thing To Read" Then It Ended And I Was Just Like "....Okay Sure"
+Just Read A Yuri Manga And The More I Read The More I Was Like "This Is Not A Healthy Thing To Read" Then It Ended And I Was Just Like "....[[Skull/Concentrated Brain/Venting Or Something/Okay\|Okay]] Sure"

 I Dont Feel Anything About It
 Cant Decide If It Was a Happy Ending Or What